-You will probably join a class which already exists but don't worry about it - our teachers will help you get used to our way of teaching.
-We run our classes in blocks of 4, 3, or 2-hour sessions.
+You will probably join a class which already exists but please don't worry - our teachers will help you get used to our way of teaching.

 Each lesson is 50 minutes long, followed by a 10-minute break.
 Please make sure that you attend your course regularly and on time, as no refunds or credits are given if you miss a class!